zAlfok/ByeSpoilers-Crunchyroll/README.md

     - Blur episode's thumbnails (default enabled): Notice that not all thumbnails are episode-related so just those have blur.
     - Blur episode's titles (default disabled): Notices that this will blur the entire title element, so you'll not be able to see the episode number either.
     - Blur episode's descriptions (defalut enabled): Just blurs episode-related descriptions...
     - Modify episode's titles (default enabled): It transforms the '((S#) E# - )Episode Title' pattern into '((S#) E# - )[Title Censored]'.
 In some elements, the season and episode numbers are not part of the title, which is why they are in parentheses.
-This is applied to page content, tooltips, URLs, and the browser tab.
+This is applied to page content, tooltips, URLs, and the browser tab. **About the URL censorship, it will modify your history entry on your browser, that means that the censored title will appear there instead of the original one**.
     - *Hide Premium Trial-related stuff (default disabled): This hides the banner (on /watch pages), the nav icon (on the top bar), and the menu button (inside the drop-down menu).
 Disabled by default since it's not the main purpose of the script, but might be useful to some people.

     - In order to choose which things censor, just change the <em>USER_CONFIG</em> (true/false).